t2-project/documentation/source/measurements/results.rst

 **Findings:**

-* One additional sec think time increases the machine energy consumption by ~13-15 J and the cpu energy consumption by 4-5 J → idle consumption per second
+* One additional sec think time increases the machine energy consumption by ~13-15 J and the cpu energy consumption by 4-5 J (idle consumption per second)

 Load Test (high CPU utilization)
 --------------------------------